datnguyenzzz/semantic-grep/README.md

-# Codebase Indexer & Persistent Memory Extension (agent-context)

 A model-agnostic, local-first MCP server and indexer in **Go** that helps AI coding assistants search and navigate your codebase without wasting context tokens.
 By employing a **zero-storage, privacy-first design**, it never duplicates or replicates your source code inside a database.
 Instead, it indexes only lightweight symbol metadata, executing blazingly fast semantic and regex searches to stream exact, matching code functions **on-the-fly directly from your local disk**.
 This completely resolves the token-bloat and data privacy issues of raw file ingestion, delivering precise retrieval without requiring a heavy RAG

 ---

 ## 💡 Motivation

 In modern agentic harness workflows, `grep` is incredibly powerful—and often [is all you need](https://arxiv.org/pdf/2605.15184).
 However, raw `grep` alone is highly token-inefficient because it returns un-scoped matching lines and massive boilerplate noise, forcing the agent to ingest everything into its context window, driving up API costs. `agent-context` resolves this by introducing **Grep AI**.
-By running our lock-free, ultra-fast `ggrep` Regex engine and filtering the results on-the-fly using semantic meaning (vector similarity), we locate, extract, and load only the exact, containing AST functions.
+By running the grep command on your codebase and filtering the results on-the-fly using semantic meaning, we locate, extract, and load only the exact, containing AST functions.
 This delivers 100% precise retrieval with ~0 token waste

 ---